Revisiting Model Stitching In the Foundation Model Era: From Insights To Applications

-Motivated by stitchability of VFMs, we propose the \emph{VFM Stitch Tree (VST)}: shares common shallow layers across VFMs while \emph{retains} model-specific deep layers, connected via stitch layers (\autoref{fig:vst_raw}).
+Motivated by the stitchability of VFMs, we propose the \emph{VFM Stitch Tree (VST)}: shares common shallow layers across VFMs while \emph{retains} model-specific deep layers, connected via stitch layers (\autoref{fig:vst_raw}).
 VST serves as a simple and efficient alternative to naively running all VFMs end-to-end.
 Consider Cambrian-1 with four VFMs.
-A VST stitched at layer 14 reduces GPU memory and computation by \(54\%\) relative to running all four full VFMs (details in Appendix).
+A VST stitched at layer 14 reduces GPU memory and computation relative to running all four full VFMs (\cref{tab:efficiency}).

 We instantiate VST within a MoF-LLaVA (CLIP + DINOv2) with a Qwen-3B LLM~\cite{hui2024qwen2}.
 The model is trained following the standard LLaVA-1.5~\cite{liu2024improved} training recipe and datasets.
 We evaluate VST stitched at layer 14 and 22, as demonstrated in \autoref{fig:stitch-tree}.
-Relative to a single-VFM LLaVA baseline, the naïve two-VFM MoF-LLaVA doubles backbone cost (\( 100\%\) extra).
+Relative to a single-VFM LLaVA baseline, the naïve two-VFM MoF-LLaVA doubles the VFM cost (\( 100\%\) extra).
 In contrast, our VST variants require only \( 39\%\) (VST-14) and \( 4.3\%\) (VST-22) additional resources.
 In this early exploration, we evaluate the MLLM on VQAv2~\cite{goyal2017making} and MME-Perception and MME-Cognition~\cite{fu2025mme}.
-We provide experiments setup, detailed results and resource calculation in the Appendix.

 As shown in \autoref{fig:resource}, VST-22, with just \emph{one} additional specialized layer (\( 4.3\%\) overhead), recovers \(45\%\) of the two-VFM performance gain; when more budget is available, VST-14 reaches \( 84\%\) of that gain at \(39\%\) overhead.
+We provide experiment setup, detailed results and resource calculation in the Appendix.

 \mypar{Accuracy–efficiency knob} Without VST, users face a binary choice: deploy an entire additional VFM (higher performance, \(100\%\) extra backbone cost) or none (no gain).
 VST introduces a \emph{compute-aware knob} that interpolates between these extremes, enabling controllable performance–efficiency trade-offs under real deployment constraints.
 We view this as an initial step toward resource-conscious multi-VFM design; broader evaluations are provided in the Appendix.